Guide

 Building Async Ingestion Pipelines for High-Throughput Queries

-In modern database observability stacks, the ingestion layer acts as the critical shock absorber between volatile query execution and deterministic baseline tracking.
-Building Async Ingestion Pipelines for High-Throughput Queries requires strict stage isolation, deterministic routing logic, and resilient backpressure management.
-This pipeline stage operates exclusively between the initial telemetry extraction and the downstream normalization subsystems.
-It does not parse execution trees, compute cost estimates, or trigger regression alerts.
-Its sole responsibility is to receive raw EXPLAIN payloads, validate structural integrity, apply deterministic routing, and guarantee at-least-once delivery to persistent storage queues.
+In modern database observability stacks, the async ingestion stage is the shock absorber between volatile query execution and deterministic baseline tracking: it receives raw EXPLAIN payloads, validates their structure, applies deterministic routing, and guarantees at-least-once delivery to durable storage queues.
+Building async ingestion pipelines for high-throughput queries requires strict stage isolation, deterministic partition routing, and resilient backpressure management.
+This stage operates exclusively between the initial telemetry extraction performed by distributed capture agents and the downstream normalization subsystems.
+It does not parse execution trees, compute cost estimates, or trigger regression alerts — those responsibilities belong to stages defined elsewhere in Automated EXPLAIN Capture & Storage Workflows.

 Architectural Boundaries and Stage Isolation

 Strict isolation prevents cross-contamination between ingestion throughput and downstream analytical complexity.
-The ingestion worker pool must remain stateless regarding query semantics.
-It treats every payload as an opaque byte stream until schema validation completes.
+The ingestion worker pool must remain stateless with respect to query semantics: it treats every payload as an opaque byte stream until schema validation completes.
 This design ensures that CPU-bound normalization tasks never block I/O-bound ingestion sockets.
+Intermediate caching, plan diffing, and alert evaluation are explicitly prohibited at this layer.
+When the ingestion stage begins to perform semantic analysis, queue depths spike, tail latency degrades, and baseline tracking accuracy collapses.
+Maintaining this boundary is non-negotiable for teams managing multi-tenant database fleets.

 Deterministic Routing and Schema Enforcement